Oziomajnr/Ozioma-Personal-Website/blog/_posts/2024-07-17-property-based-testing-in-python.markdown

 - **Automatic Input Generation:** The `@given` decorator instructs Hypothesis to generate inputs according to the specified strategy.
 In this case, it generates lists of integers.
 - **Diverse Test Cases:** By default, Hypothesis runs the test function with a wide variety of inputs to thoroughly exercise the code.
 It typically generates and tests 100 different inputs per test case, but this can be customized.

+Similar test case generators are available in other property-based testing libraries.

 ### Common Properties in PBT
 From the given sorting example above, we can see that the most important step in property based testing is defining the properties that describes our system, once we have the properties, we can generate random test cases and assert against those properties.
 Determining these properties might not be very easy sometimes, but here are some common properties that we could use with our systems.